daos-stack/daos/doc/quickstart.md

 # DAOS Quick Start Guide

-DAOS runs on both x86 and ARM64 platforms and has been successfully tested on CentOS7, openSuSE 42.2 and Ubuntu 16.04 distributions.
+DAOS runs on both x86 and ARM platforms and has been successfully tested on CentOS7, openSuSE 42.2 and Ubuntu 16.04 distributions.

+## Hardware Support

+DAOS requires a 64-bit processor architecture and is primarily developed on x64-64 and AArch64 platforms.
+Apart from using a popular linux distribution, no special considerations are necessary to build DAOS on 64-bit ARM processors.
+The same instructions that are used in Xeon are applicable for ARM builds as well, DAOS and its dependencies will make the necessary adjustments automatically in their respective build systems for ARM platforms.

+Storage-class memory (SCM) can be emulated with DRAM by creating tmpfs mountpoints on the DAOS servers.

 ## DAOS in Docker